cloud-gov/pages-editor/README.md

 We use docker compose to setup the environment and run all of the supporting services to properly run this locally.
 We have created some package.json scripts to make running the docker commands a bit easier.

-Some local users have difficulty with zscaler while running the build script.
-Copy the .env.example file to .env and update `BUILD_ENV=LOCAL` to pass the zscaler certificate to the docker container before running the scripts below.
+Docker compose will provide hardcoded PAYLOAD_API_KEY and EDITOR_APP_URL to the pages-site-gantry service.

+#### Get pages-site-gantry repo
+npm run dc:gantry

-# Get and build docker images
+#### Get and build docker images
 npm run dc:build

-# install node deps
+#### install node deps
 npm run dc:install

+#### install pages-site-gantry node deps
+npm run dc:gantry-install

-# Run the database migration and seed the database
+#### Run the database migration and seed the database
-# Note: running the seed script will output bot API keys for you to use in the pages-site-gantry
+*Note: running the seed script will output bot API keys for you to use in the pages-site-gantry* npm run dc:seed

+#### Build gantry site
-npm run dc:seed
+npm run dc:gantry-build

-# Launch the app locally
+#### Launch the app locally
 docker compose up

+#### pages-site-gantry development
+If you need to have Gantry run independently from the Docker stack, you can stop the service and then run pages-site-gantry as usual from its cloned local directory.

+You will need to provide the .env variable PAYLOAD_API_KEY for the site# that gets printed to the console during dnpm run dc:seed to pages-site-gantry.
 ```

 After this, the editor is available at localhost:3000/admin; the first load will take a few seconds while the app is compiled.